VictorRodasISAK/Project_Unit_2/Project_02_Weather_Station/README.md

 Now the inquiry is even bigger because winter is coming, therefore they want to keep the humidity and temperature stable in the house.
 They started to measure this values, but they notice it takes too much time.
-For this reason, they want to get a device and a costume data script that is low-cost, and it can measure the humidity and temperature in the house in an efficient way, where the data collected is tidy, and it's easy to get a clear idea of what the rooms need.
+For this reason, they want to get a device and a costume data script that is low-cost, and it can measure the humidity and temperature in the house in an efficient way, where the data collected is tidy, and it's easy to get a clear idea of what the house need.
+Moreover, if possible they are asking for a pre-visualization of temperature and humidity for the next 12 hours, so they can set up possible actions beforehand to keep this values in the best way possible.

 ## Problem Definition